 What’s amazing about McNamara, and what surprised me the most, is that I can’t think of a 23-year-old possessing her sense of composure and fortitude, qualities that will likely translate into an intriguing character on an already very popular series.
 The passionate Arrowverse and Shadowhunters’ respective fanbases are about to converge in a big way and share their adoration for the accomplished actress.
 (The final season of Shadowhunters is set to start airing on Monday February 25th, 2019 on Freeform and Netflix, and Monday, December 3rd on The CW and Space.
-Set your PVRs now!)., we are going
+Set your PVRs now!)

 The following is a condensed and edited version of our exclusive interview with the transformative Katherine McNamara.

 Brief Take: I thought that your winning speech at the E!
 People’s Choice Awards was so inspirational.

 Katherine McNamara: Thank you so much!
 I really did want to take a moment to thank the people that put me there, which was the Shadowhunters fandom.
 It’s been such an amazing community that they’ve created for the last three years!
 I knew people cared about this story based on the book and I knew that it affected people, but I had no idea about the depth and the warmth and the love that would be created by this community.